chili-chips-ba/openXC7-TetriSaraj/README.md

 - Finally, use command: `make hex`

 After these steps, _.hex_ file will be generated in the _/openXC7-TetriSaraj-main/2.sw_ folder.

+Finally, to initiate the build process, use the command: `make all`

+The build process takes quite a while, please be patient.

+Afterwards, the .bit file will be generated in the project folder.

+If you want to upload bitstream file to FPGA board, use: `make program` (only for Linux users!).
+For Windows users, there is an issue with invisible ports on virtual machines, so it's recommended to use Digilent Adept tool: https://digilent.com/shop/software/digilent-adept/

 **<h3>  Reprogramming firmware via UART communication </h3>**